 Watch this video first: The Earth seen during suborbital flight (November 2015).

-Flight Opportunities (website) is a NASA program established late 2010 to nurture the then-emerging commercial suborbital launch industry.
-Today it supports both the commercial suborbital and orbital small launch industry.
+Flight Opportunities is a NASA program established late 2010 to support the then-emerging commercial suborbital launch industry.
+Today it supports commercial suborbital, small orbital launch vehicle technology development, and materials testing on the external side of the International Space Station (read more here).